diabeatz96/cain/README.md

     - My friend carmen for miscellaneous ideas and polish
     - Diabeatz96, ahandleman and Benji as developers.

+## BUGESO Update
+Hello, this is a temporary fork for Cain 1.3 on foundry!
+I hardly know what I'm doing, but this should hopefully work!
+If you have any questions or concerns just @ me on discord @bugeso!

 ## v1.2.X Update

 v1.2.X update is a rework of the sin-sheet, adjustments to the player character sheet and addition of globaltalismans linked to tiles in game.